 Tony Pleskow, AIA, is principal and founder of Pleskow Architects and has been practicing in Los Angeles for over 25 years.
 His firm’s practice areas range from single and multi-family projects to urban infrastructure.
 He is a recipient of New York’s Architectural League Prize, earned his master’s degree from Harvard Graduate School of Design, studied independently at New York’s Institute for Architecture and Urban Studies and was awarded the John Lawrence Memorial Design Excellence Award from the Tulane School of Architecture.
 Tony has taught architecture design studios at Tulane University, Woodbury University and the Art Center College of Design.
-He serves on the board of the Westside Urban Forum, a group that focuses on development issues effecting Los Angeles and was a planning commissioner in the City of Culver City.
+Tony was a planning commissioner in the City of Culver City and was on the board of the Westside Urban Forum, a group that focuses on development issues effecting Los Angeles.

 Mario Cipresso, AIA